 - In Monstrous Regiment, Jackrum brings his extremely young-looking troops (actually, female) to a brothel, and uses education as an excuse.
 (Really, they're just there to steal the women's clothing for disguises.)

 - In Pyramids, the first quarter of which explains much about the workings of the Assassins' Guild School in Ankh-Morpork, there is a specific reference to the very thorough personal and social education of the older boys at the (then all-male) School.
 As sons of the best families in the land, the School sees to it that they can hold their own in all companies and answer all challenges.
-Reference is made to older boys coming back to the School very late, even the folowing morning, yawning, tired and unable to focus on the day's lessons - but in a way which is accepted and tolerated by the teachers and carrying none of the usual sanctions.
+Reference is made to older boys coming back to the School very late, even the following morning, yawning, tired, and unable to focus on the day's lessons - but in a way that is accepted and tolerated by the teachers and carrying none of the usual sanctions.
 It is hinted that this is connected with "seamstresses".

 - In The Dark Tower series, this was how the main character Roland lost his virginity.